 Hearings of the Board of Revision are open to the public and the media may attend.

 1. SCOPE OF THE APPEAL

-Appeals will be limited to those issues raised in the Appellant's notice of appeal.
+Appeals will be limited to those issues raised in the appellant's notice of appeal.
+The panel will clarify/confirm the issues under appeal at the outset of each hearing.

 2. HEARING DOCKET